Citizen backlash keeps Malaysia rare earth plant on hold

 It says commercial - not environmental - reasons brought it to Malaysia, where the government has granted the company "pioneer" status, giving it a 10-year tax holiday.

-Lynas says it has added earthen fill to the site for the storage facility to double the distance between waste products and the water table to 4.1 meters (14 feet).
+Lynas says it has added earthen fill to the site for the storage facility to double the distance between waste products and the water table to 4.1 metres (14 feet).

 The waste will contain low levels of thorium, a radioactive chemical which can cause cancer, but the concentration of thorium is very low and stays low, it says.